IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/custom.md

    Notice that the package is empty.

 3. Create a file called `identity.js` that contains the following action code.
-This action returns all input parameters.
+This action returns all input parameters:

    ```javascript
    function main(args) { return args; }
    ```

-4. Create an `identity` action in the `custom` package.
+4. Create an `identity` action in the `custom` package:

    ```bash
    ibmcloud fn action create custom/identity identity.js